rossta/rossta.github.com/source/blog/2019-12-18-importing-images-with-webpacker.html.md

 ### Images in CSS

 In Sprockets, when referencing images in CSS, you would use a special `image-url()` helper.
-In Webpack, simply use the standard `url()` expression in CSS with a relative path.
+In webpack, simply use the standard `url()` expression in CSS with a relative path.

 ```css
 /* app/javascript/css/main.css */